 Bitcoin, according to Gary Gensler, chairman of the U.S. Securities and Exchange Commission (SEC), is a commodity.

-He highlighted that the SEC, the CFTC, and banking regulators will work together to oversee the cryptocurrency industry.
+He highlighted that the SEC, the CFTC, and banking regulators will work together to oversee the cryptocurrency India in the industry.

 Bitcoin Is a Commodity, Says Gary Gensler